Campers Rank the Most Overrated RV Technology in Revealing Study

 Brands like Zamp Solar, Battle Born Lithium Batteries, and Dometic have helped tech-hungry RVers install aftermarket innovations into their RVs.

 But trends come and go.
 Technology can fall out of fashion with speed.
 And the newest RV technology can quickly become overhyped and overrated.

-Here’s how the survey works, (PS: it’s still open, and we encourage you to take it), we researched the top RV tech and gave six options.
+Here’s how the survey works, we researched the top RV tech and gave six options.

 - Lithium Batteries